-Objective How will we deliver the objective? a) Reduce the number of households in temporary accommodation by a third to under 2000 by 2022 We will: Prevent homelessness wherever possible through proactive prevention work, intervening early to support people to keep their existing home, or to find a home that meets their needs and a tenancy that they can sustain Invest in specific projects to prevent and reduce homelessness, funded through additional government grant (the Flexible Homelessness Support Grant), including: b) Where temporary accommodation can't be avoided, improve the experience of homeless families and minimise costs by reducing the Council's reliance on providers of nightly paid emergency accommodation We will increase its own supply of homes for temporary accommodation by: Establishing a Community Benefit Society (CBS) Exploring a Purchase Repair & Management model (PR&M) Alongside this the Council will continue to pursue: The Homes for Haringey Acquisition programme Homes for Haringey shared facility lodges which include housing and employment support to residents Potentially joining schemes pursued by groups of Councils to secure additional supply of temporary accommodation through leases or acquisitions. c) Aim to end street homelessness by 2022 We will: Work with a wide range of partners in the public and voluntary sectors to prevent people becoming rough sleepers, and to offer targeted and flexible support to help people off the street.
-Deliver the council's Rough Sleeping Strategy, approved in March 2018, including rapid interventions to offer a route off the street and person-centred approaches d) Ensure access to high quality housing support that prevents or relieves homelessness for people with additional needs We will: Collaborate across the public and voluntary sector to help people maintain their independence, with the right mix of support from the community and the appropriate services.
+Objective How will we deliver the objective? a) Reduce the number of households in temporary accommodation by a third to under 2000 by 2022 How will we deliver the objective?
+We will: Prevent homelessness wherever possible through proactive prevention work, intervening early to support people to keep their existing home, or to find a home that meets their needs and a tenancy that they can sustain Invest in specific projects to prevent and reduce homelessness, funded through additional government grant (the Flexible Homelessness Support Grant), including: housing pathway Support access to legal services so that tenants are aware of, and can assert, their legal rights b) Where temporary accommodation can't be avoided, improve the experience of homeless families and minimise costs by reducing the Council's reliance on providers of nightly paid emergency accommodation We will increase its own supply of homes for temporary accommodation by: → Establishing a Community Benefit Society (CBS) → Exploring a Purchase Repair & Management model (PR&M) Alongside this the Council will continue to pursue: → The HfH Acquisition programme → HfH shared facility lodges which include housing and employment support to residents → Potentially joining schemes pursued by groups of Councils to secure additional supply of temporary accommodation through leases or acquisitions. c) Aim to end street homelessness by 2022 We will: Work with a wide range of partners in the public and voluntary sectors to prevent people becoming rough sleepers, and to offer targeted and flexible support to help people off the street.
+Deliver the Council's Rough Sleeping Strategy, approved in March 2018, including rapid interventions to offer a route off the street and person-centred approaches d) Ensure access to high quality housing support that prevents or relieves homelessness for people with additional needs Collaborate across the public and voluntary sector to help people maintain their independence, with the right mix of support from the community and the appropriate services.
 Co-ordinate work to ensure that supported housing across the borough genuinely meets the diverse needs of residents, including care leavers, vulnerable young people and adults with care and support needs.
 Deliver high quality housing support through the Supported Housing and Housing Related Support Service, including piloting trailblazer initiatives funded from the Flexible Homelessness Support Grant.
 Deliver the additional improvements detailed in the Homelessness Strategy, including refuges and a supported housing pathway Work constructively with, and build the capacity of, voluntary sector partners